straderdillon22/Dillon-Strader/README.md

 <script src="//patches.vizor.io/scripts/embed.js" data-vizorurl="//patches.vizor.io/embed/deactivateddillon/couple-trapped-in-grid-room-for-eternity-copy" ></script>

-This is the project of animation that i created.
+This is the project of animation that I created to show an example of a storyscape.
+A storyscape is an interactive 360 degree story.
+Also in the corner of the room there is God so look for that.

+# -Dillon Strader